frappierer/unrefAemAssets/README.md

 # unrefAemAssets
 The bash script will help you to get all AEM Assets which are not related to a page.

-This can be helpfull to delete images you dont need or just for other debugging purposes.
+This can be helpful to delete images you don't need or just for other debugging purposes.

 The outcome will be
 -   unrelatedassets.txt -> Full path of all images as text file